NicholasARossi/NicholasARossi.github.io/_posts/2021-04-25-DropoutTensorFlowUncertaintyErrorMNIST.md

 Previously we identified how to ensemble methods with sub-sampling of the data to get [robust quantification of uncertainty](https://www.rossidata.com/UncertaintyQuantificationandEnsembleLearning).
 You can completely use this method here, but there are several advantages to each method:

 **Dropout-based UQ**
-* Can be performed on an existing model that wasn't built for UQ!
+* Can be performed on an existing model that was not built for UQ!
 No need for retraining!
 Simply load the model and use the dropout resampling snippet from above.
 * Only requires the training of one model --> cuts down on computation time and model storage.
 * For complex models, you need to do hundreds or thousands of interactions of dropout shuffling to correctly estimate uncertainty.
 This is intractable to train ensembles for.